-Totally Oppose Slightly Oppose Neutral Slightly Support Totally Support Total Participants School supplies Participants distinguished "must-haves" (e.g., textbooks) supplies versus "nice-to-haves" (e.g., art supplies).
+Totally Oppose Slightly Oppose Neutral Slightly Support Totally Support Total Participants School supplies Participants distinguished "must-haves" (e.g., textbooks) supplies versus "nice-to- haves" (e.g., art supplies).
 Others called for changes that could produce some cost savings (e.g., stop charging for and distributing paper agendas, or create a borrowing library for supplies).
-11.34% 13.31% 35.11% 22.68% 17.55% 1014 Replacing aging equipment and furniture Many participants supported replacing equipment and furniture only when it is no longer functional or safe, but noted that other areas should be prioritized this year if additional budget constraints from COVID-19 exist.
+11.34% 13.31% 35.11% 22.68% 17.55% 1014 Replacing aging equipment and furniture longer functional buccategory incl Many participants supported replacing equipment and furniture only when it is no longer functional or safe, but noted that other areas should be prioritized this year if additional budget constraints from COVID-19 exist.
 Some participants wondered if this category included IT upgrades and computers, indicating this was necessary for some schools with less equitable access to modern equipment.
-1.48% 7.86% 24.03% 34.01% 32.62% 1082 Teacher staffing On this topic, many comments fall across a dividing line: those who echo teachers' calls for higher, more competitive compensation (nationally), along with greater protections, supports and IT training for teaching in pandemic conditions; compared to those who say teachers are currently fairly compensated, are no more at-risk in their workplace conditions than other workers, and who expect teachers to have a firmer grasp of modern remote learning tools. reactier statting COVID-19 sch was also sup nedules and support for increas ern over hours pported addition sing funds for spon and substitu onal funding to pecialized cour address these gaps.
-There 1.4% 2.51% 10.06% 21.79% 64.25% 1074 School and student support assistants for counsellors and support staff, whom they described as overburdened, or in need of
+1.48% 7.86% 24.03% 34.01% 32.62% 1082 Teacher staffing On this topic, many comments fall across a dividing line: those who echo teachers' calls for higher, more competitive compensation (nationally), along with greater protections, supports and IT training for teaching in pandemic conditions; compared to those who say teachers are currently fairly compensated, are no more at-risk in their workplace conditions than other workers, and who expect teachers to have a firmer grasp of modern remote learning tools.
+Participants expressed concern over hours of instruction time during the adapted COVID-19 schedules and supported additional funding to address these gaps.
+There was also support for increasing funds for specialized courses and programs, French immersion, special education and substitute teachers.
+1.4% 2.51% 10.06% 21.79% 64.25% 1074 School and student support assistants On this matter, participants indicated that counsellors and support staff are critical for neuro-diverse and vulnerable students.
+Participants supported additional resources for counsellors and support staff, whom they described as overburdened, or in need of better training and compensation.

-1.68% 3.26% 15.83% 26.26% 52.98% 1074 Teaching mentors Several participants indicated mentorship could be achieved voluntarily through a collaborative teaching culture.
+1.68% 3.26% 15.83% 26.26% 52.98% 1074 Several participants indicated mentorship could be achieved voluntarily through a collaborative teaching culture.
 Others suggested investing in mentorship could be most beneficial for specialized topics, such as supporting neurodiverse learners.
 Overall, there was little awareness of the role of teaching mentors in the district.
-5.73% 10.15% 36.84% 26.22% 21.05% 1064 Maintenance of school buildings Similar to the topic of replacing equipment and furniture, participants differentiate between necessary maintenance to address function and safety versus "nice to have" aesthetic improvements (e.g., fresh paint).
-Participants expressed that adequate maintenance of buildings was a necessary "non-starter."
-Participants expressed frustration over facilities' cleanliness in some schools and concern that many schools still have not undergone necessary seismic upgrades.
-1.5% 3.85% 20.26% 34.90% 39.49% 1066 There was a strong consensus among the comments on this question.
-Most participants agreed that while green technology and upgrades are worthwhile, particular year may not be the appropriate time to invest in this area. upgrades 7.10% 10.09% 27.2% 29.16% 26.45% 1070
+5.73% 10.15% 36.84% 26.22% 21.05% 1064 Maintenance of school buildingsSimilar to the topic of replacing equipment and furniture, participants difference between necessary maintenance to address function and safety versus "ni aesthetic improvements (e.g., fresh paint).
+Participants expressed that address frustration over facilities' cleanliness in some schools and concern that maintenance still have not undergone necessary seismic upgrades. 'nice to have'' dequate pressed 1.5% 3.85% 20.26% 34.90% 39.49% 1066 Investing in green technology and There was a strong consensus among the comments on this question.
+Most participants agreed that while green technology and upgrades are worthwhile, this particular year may not be the appropriate time to invest in this area. upgrades 7.10% 10.09% 27.2% 29.16% 26.45% 1070